hamidehkerdegari/Muscle-view-retrieval/README.md

 # Automatic Retrieval of Corresponding US Views in Longitudinal Examinations
-This repository contains the implementation of our MICCAI2023 paper [Automatic Retrieval of Corresponding US Views in Longitudinal Examinations](https://arxiv.org/abs/2306.04739).
+This repository is an official implementation of our MICCAI2023 paper [Automatic Retrieval of Corresponding US Views in Longitudinal Examinations](https://arxiv.org/abs/2306.04739).

 ![Modelarch](https://github.com/hamidehkerdegari/Muscle-view-retrieval/assets/30697849/d3b53948-9b6b-46fc-9d96-755c3b2b7fb5)

+## Abstact
+Skeletal muscle atrophy is a common occurrence in critically ill patients in the intensive care unit (ICU) who spend long periods in bed.
+Muscle mass must be recovered through physiotherapy before patient discharge and ultrasound imaging is frequently used to assess the recovery process by measuring the muscle size over time.
+However, these manual measurements are subject to large variability, particularly since the scans are typically acquired on different days and potentially by different operators.
+In this paper, we propose a self-supervised contrastive learning approach to automatically retrieve similar ultrasound muscle views at different scan times.
+Three different models were compared using data from 67 patients acquired in the ICU.
+Results indicate that our contrastive model outperformed a supervised baseline model in the task of view retrieval with an AUC of 73.52% and when combined with an automatic segmentation model achieved 5.7% ± 0.24% error in cross-sectional area.
+Furthermore, a user study survey confirmed the efficacy of our model for muscle view retrieval.

 ## Build and Usage
 ## Dependencies